 His murder was said to have been filmed on SnapChat, a mobile phone based social media program that deleted videos once they had been watched.

 The police recovered a number of knifes after the murder, but none of them could be linked to Mohamed Dura-Ray's murder.
 They said that they found kitchen knives, a lock knife, a screwdriver, and a large blue-handled kitchen knife in shrubbery on the estate.
 They said, 'There were quite a few knives floating around the estate at this time.
 The actual knife involved in this offence is still outstanding'.

 However, the police did find a letter that had the name of a suspect on it as well as some of Mohamed Dura-Ray's blood, and they charged the person with murder but had to later drop the charge because a witness no longer wanted to give evidence.

 It was noted that CCTV footage was recovered, but that the scene of the murder had been shaded by some foliage and trees and was of little use in the police investigation.

-The police said that there was no information to suggest that Mohamed Dura-Ray had been involved in any gangs.
+The police said that there was no information to suggest that Mohamed Dura-Ray had been involved with any gangs.

 Mohamed Dura-Ray had lived on the nearby Aylesbury estate, but it was not known what he was doing in Canterbury Place when he was attacked.